morisawa-inc/VerticalGlyphProperties/README.md

 4. Make sure the kerning groups are set as intended by opening the glyphs in a new tab.
 5. While not recommended, vertical glyphs metrics become editable if you click on the lock icon.

+As a bonus, this plugin adds the missing table columns for the following properties: *Top Kerning Group, Bottom Kerning Group* and *Vertical Origin.* Switch to the list mode, right click on the table column and have them enabled when you need to have a glance at those values.

 ## Requirements

 Tested with Glyphs 2.6 on macOS 10.15.7.